mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 than for other races, although they are required as part of sealed suits.

-Armor is as much an expression of a Vargr’s personality and achievements as it is for protection and is usually customised by each individual with ornamentation and personalised symbols.
+Armor is as much an expression of a Vargr's personality and achievements as it is for protection and is usually customised by each individual with ornamentation and personalised symbols.
 This is especially true of corsairs